Internships

 The Applebaum Internship Program (AIP) with the Detroit Symphony Orchestra is a unique opportunity to enhance leadership, networking, and work skills in a student cohort experience.
 Selected college and university students studying in the state of Michigan will be assigned a meaningful, hands-on portfolio, and a dedicated manager committed to your growth and development.

-Students interested in applying at that time should visit the DSO jobs portal by clicking here, or use the links that will be provided on this page.
+Applications close Sunday, March 22, and will be reviewed on a rolling basis.
+Students interested in applying should visit the DSO jobs portal by clicking here.
 Please include your resume in your application.
 Cover letters are optional.

 Important details include:

 • Eligibility: The intern must be a Michigan resident enrolled as an incoming sophomore, junior, or senior in an undergraduate program, and reside in southeast Michigan for the summer.
-Freshman, recent graduates, graduate students and those who are not able to work onsite are not eligible for this internship per the Applebaum Family Philanthropy eligibility requirements.
+Incoming freshman, recent graduates, graduate students, and those who cannot work onsite are not eligible for this internship per the Applebaum Family Philanthropy eligibility requirements.

-• Hours and location: Interns must work a minimum of 25 hours/week, where at least 2 days/week are onsite.
+• Hours and location: Interns must work a minimum of 25 hours/week, where at least 2 days each week are onsite.

-1) participate in 4, in-person, professional development sessions with other metro Detroit Applebaum interns over the course of the summer;
+1) Students are required to participate in four, in-person, professional development sessions with other metro-Detroit Applebaum interns over the course of the summer.
+Dates include:

 2) conduct a minimum of three informational interviews over the course of the internship.
 Informational interviews support interns’ career development by helping them learn about a particular role, career function, or industry from experienced professionals, as well as gain insight into their career goals;